Teens and Prescription Medicines

 Some mix medicine with alcohol.
 Some take more than the recommended dose of their

 own medicine.
-Any of these examples of misuse can cause serious, even deadly results.
+Any of these examples of misuse can cause serious and even deadly results.

 These include overdose, addiction, seizures, stroke, and even death.